 INT.
 AIRPORT CHECK-IN COUNTER

-The film started with Mace crying, looking at her things, and throwing some in to the trash.
+The film started with Mace crying, looking at her things, and throwing some into the trash.
 She tries to close her travelling bag.
 After a few minutes, she eventually manages to do so.
 Unfortunately, 44.0kg is still too much weight.

 She opens her bag and tries to remove more things again.
 Then a guy appears and tells her that she could put her trench coat in his bag.
 Mace just looked at the guy questioningly.
 So the guy introduced himself, Anthony Lagdameo a Filipino from Project 8 QC.
 Not a pervert and definitely not a thief.
 Again, he offered her his extra baggage allowance which she eventually accepts.

-Finally after several tries, she made it and that is how their journey started.
+Finally, after several tries, she made it and that is how their journey started.

 I don’t mind entries from film festivals having a mainstream release.
 If it’s definitely worth sharing to millions of people then why not do so?
 Antoinette Jadaone’s That Thing Called Tadhada originally titled The Mace Castillo Story (Lord, Pangit Ba ‘Ko?) won 3rd prize for Dulang Pampelikula from the prestigious 64th Carlos Palanca Memorial Awards for Literature.
 Clearly, it is a work of art and something to be proud of.

-I too, am proud to be able to watch such film.
+I too am proud to be able to watch such a film.
 Surprisingly, it was an eye-opener and an inspiration for me.
 Although at some parts I asked myself, how much they are spending travelling from Rome to Manila, to Baguio and Sagada which was eventually answered as both characters revealed more.